Vineet Chopra: Recent Events

 In August 2021, Chopra left Michigan Medicine to become the chair of the Department of Medicine at the University of Colorado School of Medicine.
 Prior to joining the institution, Chopra was appointed a Deputy Editor for the Annals of Internal Medicine journal.
 In 2021, he was elected a Member of the American Society for Clinical Investigation.

 Chopra has published over 300 peer-reviewed scientific articles.
 He is the author of five textbooks and numerous book chapters.
 He has an h-index of 66 (2025) and an i-10-index of 221, placing him among the top 1% of physician scientists in Hospital Medicine in the world.
 His research and output has influenced countless medical providers when it comes to decisions regarding intravenous devices.
 He is also the lead author of several articles on vascular access in UpToDate, a leading platform that provides guidance to clinicians across the world.
 In 2025, Chopra was named a Distinguished Professor in Hospital Medicine by the Society of General Internal Medicine.
+In 2026, Chopra was named a Master of Hospital Medicine by the Society of Hospital Medicine.